Azure/intelligent-app-workshop/docs/index.md

 1. Exploring the Art of the Possible with [Miyagi](https://github.com/Azure-Samples/miyagi) and [Semantic Kernel (SK)](https://github.com/microsoft/semantic-kernel) demos: Engage in interactive demonstrations to envision the potential applications of SK and [Miyagi](https://github.com/Azure-Samples/miyagi).
 1. Design Thinking Session: A collaborative brainstorming activity to identify your idiosyncratic use cases, focusing on addressing user needs and alleviating pain points, so that the workshop will be relevant for you.
-1. Introduction to Semantic Kernel (SK): A comprehensive presentation to familiarize participants with the fundamentals of SK and goals-first AI.
+1. Introduction to Assistants API and Semantic Kernel (SK): A comprehensive presentation to familiarize participants with the fundamentals of SK, agent-like orchestration, and goals-first AI.
 1. End-to-End Application Lifecycle Workshop featuring [Miyagi](https://github.com/Azure-Samples/miyagi): Gain hands-on experience in incorporating SK primitives into the entire application lifecycle, including leveraging SK skills and prompt engineering to orchestrate complex flows with Azure OpenAI models. <p align="center"><img src="assets/images/basic-arch.png" width=50% /></p>
 1. Architecture Design Session: Dive into the intricacies of designing a robust and effective system architecture to support intelligent app development.